 This is a very primitive form of representation, but the normativity of representation per se is the classical barrier to any naturalized model of representation, and that is accounted for (Bickhard, 1980b, 1993, 2004, in preparation).
-Accounting for more complex and more familiar forms of representation, such as for objects, is non-trivial, but does not encounter fatal perplexities (Bickhard, 1993, 1998).4
+Accounting for more complex and more familiar forms of representation, such as for objects, is non-trivial, but does not encounter fatal perplexities (Bickhard, 1993, 1998).

+1.1.
 More Complex Representing

 Two related aspects of this more complex account will be useful for current purposes.
-For the bacterium, there is only a small limited set of interaction possibilities for it to select among: e.g., it either swims or tumbles.
+For the bacterium, there is only a small limited set of interaction possibilities for it to select among: e.g. it either swims or tumbles.
 For more complex organisms, there may be multiple interaction possibilities, and the selection processes, correspondingly, become more complex.
 A frog, for example, may simultaneously have the possibility of flicking its tongue in a certain manner and thereby catching a fly to eat, or jumping in the water and thereby avoiding a hawk whose shadow is approaching.
-In such cases, the relationship between (fallibly) detecting some condition, such as "up a sugar gradient" and the interaction selection that ensues cannot be a simple matter of switching or triggering.
+In such cases, the relationship between (fallibly) detecting some condition, such as 'up a sugar gradient' and the interaction selection that ensues cannot be a simple matter of switching or triggering.
 Triggering suffices for the bacterium, but not for the frog.
 The frog must be able to set up internal indications of the various interactive possibilities and select among them on the basis of other criteria, such as internal set points or goals (Bickhard, 2000a).
 In order for such selections to occur, there must be some indication of the internal anticipations of the course or outcome of the interaction, should it be selected.
-Tongue flicking yields eating, while jumping in the water avoids being eaten.5

-In still more complex organisms, there may be vast webs of indications of interactive potentialities, with some of them indicating the potentialities of still others, should those first interactions be engaged in and proceed as anticipated.
-These webs constitute the organism's knowledge of its current environment, organized in terms of how some interactive possibilities could be reached via various intermediary interactions.
+Tongue flicking yields eating, while jumping in the water avoids being eaten.5 others, should those first interactions be engaged in and proceed as anticipated.6 These webs constitute the organism's knowledge of its current environment, organized in terms of how some interactive possibilities could be reached via various intermediary interactions.
 This web must be updated and continuously maintained.
 Parts and aspects of it will change with various interactions of the organism, and other changes will occur whether or not the organism engages in particular interactions.
 The process of maintaining the web of indications of interactive possibilities is that of apperception (Bickhard, 1980b; Bickhard & Richie, 1983; Bickhard & Terveen, 1995).